DaranDachte/Calculator/README.md

 # Tip Calculator

 Have you dined at a restaurant and don't know how much tip each of you should pay?
 With the app Tip_Calculator you can easily and simply calculate the right amount.
-Follow the link,  enter the required parameters  and get the answer. <a href="[https://calculator-jfch.vercel.app/](https://tip-calculator-lake-alpha.vercel.app/)" target="_blank">Tip Calculator</a>
+Follow the link,  enter the required parameters  and get the answer. <a href="https://tip-calculator-lake-alpha.vercel.app/" target="_blank">Tip Calculator</a>

-To write this application, I used
+To write this application, I used:
 <ul>
  <li>TypeScript</li>
  <li>React</li>